Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RWA\_1\_131 - Adversarial Utility Outcome Examples as Training Poisoning.
-Training data containing examples of desirable outcomes can be poisoned with adversarial examples encoding dangerous outcomes as high-utility, causing models to misclassify dangerous scenarios as desirable.
+Training data containing examples of "desirable outcomes" (high-utility scenarios) can be poisoned with adversarial examples encoding dangerous outcomes as high-utility.
+Models learning utilities from examples misclassify dangerous scenarios as desirable.
+Multi-agent distinction: Models in multi-agent systems trained on shared poisoned examples all learn the same dangerous utility misclassifications, causing coordinated harmful optimization.~\cite{ar2602_01750, ar2511_18397, ar2507_05619}.